Guidance

 Applies to England

-Ofsted have to carry out checks to make sure the children you are looking after will be safe in the home you will look after them in.
+Ofsted has to carry out checks on new people aged 16 or over to make sure children will be safe in the premises where you look after them.

 Do not use this service if you either:

-• run, or you are joining, a nursery or other daycare
+• run, or are joining, a nursery or other day care

-• work with 3 or more other adults at the same time to provide childcare in someone’s home (known as childcare on domestic)
+• work with 4 or more other people at the same time to provide childcare in someone’s home (known as childcare on domestic)

 You should instead read the separate guide Apply to join a nursery or other daycare organisation (EY2).

-You should still read the guidance on what counts as a ‘new adult’ in the home if you are a childcare on domestic provider.
+You should still read the guidance on what counts as ‘new people’ in the home if you are a childcare on domestic premises provider.

-Until they have received their enhanced Disclosure and Barring Service (DBS) certificate with barred lists (a specific type of criminal record check), anyone who counts as a new adult in the home you look after children in cannot be left unsupervised with those children.
+Until they have received their enhanced Disclosure and Barring Service (DBS) certificate with barred lists (a specific type of criminal record check), anyone who counts as a new person in the home where you look after children, or who is a new person helping to provide care on non-domestic premises, cannot be left unsupervised with those children.

-Do not wait for the new adult’s DBS to arrive to tell us about them.
+Do not wait for the new person’s DBS certificate to arrive to tell us about them.

 What you must do

-As a childminder, you must tell us about new adults in the home you look after children in.
-If you are working with a maximum of 2 other adults at the same time, you will do this through the service on this page.
+As a childminder with domestic premises, you must tell us about new people in the home where you look after children.
+If you are working with a maximum of 3 other people at the same time, you will do this through the service on this page.

 This service: